ejiektpobehuk/git-plumber/README.md

 **PRs/issues welcome — no need to be a git guru!**
 Beginners and documentation helpers are especially appreciated.
 If something is unclear, that’s a sign the app can get better: lease [open an issue](https://github.com/ejiektpobehuk/git-plumber/issues/new) or start a discussion!

+Read the project’s Guiding Principles and contribution tips in [CONTRIBUTING.md](https://github.com/ejiektpobehuk/git-plumber/blob/main/CHANGELOG.md).

+---

+## Why the 'git-plumber' name?

+In Git terms, “porcelain” is the friendly VCS user-facing interface, while “plumbing” is the low-level machinery underneath — the content‑addressed filesystem with packfiles, deltas and much more.
+It's described in more details in  [Pro Git, Chapter 10.1 Git Internals - Plumbing and Porcelain](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain).

+`git-plumber` helps you to explore the plumbing part.

 ---